Kile/Killua/algorithms/rps.md

 def result(p: int, q: int) -> int:
     return int(math.sin(math.pi/12*(q-p)*((q-p)**2+5)))
 ```
 That's it.
 One line.
-It's not the most readable code, but it's very efficient and it's very smart.
+It's not the most readable code, probably also not the most efficient *but* it's very smart.

 I have geniunely no idea how exactly this maths works but I do know that this proves that maths is not only cool but also magic.